-The markets in which we compete continue to evolve rapidly, and the pace of innovation will continue to accelerate, as public and private cloud solutions and infrastructure, massively scalable databases, mobile, workflow, consumer product-like user experiences, social, collaboration, machine learning, artificial intelligence, internet connected devices, robotic automation, security, cryptography, development tools, and other digital technologies increasingly become the basis for customer purchases.
-At the same time, our customers and prospective customers are either facing their own competitive imperatives to adopt digital technologies, or have been built on fully digital, modern IT technologies, resulting in the ongoing disruption of almost every sector of the global economy.
+The markets in which we compete continue to evolve rapidly, and the pace of innovation will continue to accelerate, as public and private cloud solutions and infrastructure, massively scalable databases, mobile, workflow, consumer product-like user experiences, social, collaboration, machine learning, artificial intelligence, Internet-connected devices, high velocity robotic automation, security, cryptography, internal software development operations, application and service awareness, and other digital technologies increasingly become the basis for customer purchases.
+At the same time, our customers and prospective customers are either facing their own competitive imperatives to adopt digital technologies, or have been built on fully-digital, modern, dynamic IT technologies, resulting in the ongoing disruption of almost every sector of the global economy.
 Acquisitions, integrations and consolidation by and among companies in our industry may further accelerate changes in the markets in which we participate.
-Accordingly, to compete effectively in our rapidly changing markets, we must: identify and innovate in the right emerging technologies among the many in which we could make investments knowing that we cannot make substantial investments in all of them; accurately predict our customers' changing business needs and priorities, including their technology infrastructures and buying practices; successfully deliver new platform and database technologies and products that scale to meet these needs and priorities; efficiently integrate with other technologies within our customers' digital environments; profitably market and sell products to companies in markets where our sales and marketing teams have less experience, including to fully digital companies built on the storically not been strong buyers of IT service management and IT operations management products like ours; and effectively deliver, either directly or through our ecosystem of partners, the business process planning, IT systems architecture planning, and product implementation services that our customers require to be successful.
+Accordingly, to compete effectively in our rapidly changing markets, we must: identify and innovate in the right emerging technologies among the many in which we could make investments knowing that we cannot make substantial investments in all of them; accurately predict our customers' changing business needs, priorities and adoption practices, including their technology infrastructures and buying and budgetary practices; successfully deliver new platform and database technologies and products that scale to meet these needs and priorities; efficiently integrate with other technologies within our customers' digital environments; profitably market and sell products to companies in markets where our sales and marketing teams have less experience, including to fully-digital companies built on modern, dynamic IT technologies that have historically not been strong buyers of IT service management and IT operations management products like ours; and effectively deliver, either directly or through our ecosystem of partners, the business process planning, IT systems architecture planning, and product implementation services that our customers require to be successful.
+If we fail to meet any of these requirements, our competitive position, strategic relevance and business prospects may be harmed.